Zachhi/FlockingBoids-VS/README.md

   * Link the following sfml libraries: `sfml-graphics.lib, sfml-windows.lib, sfml-system.lib, sfml-audio.lib`
   * Link the following debug libraries: `sfml-graphics-d.lib, sfml-windows-d.lib, sfml-system-d.lib, sfml-audio-d.lib`
   * Copy the sfml dlls (in the `sfml/bin` folder) to your project folder
-* If that is too hard to follow, a simple 5 minute tutorial for linking SFML with a Visual Studio project can be found here: https://www.youtube.com/watch?v=YfMQyOw1zik
+* A very easy and simple 5 minute tutorial for linking SFML with a Visual Studio project can be found here: https://www.youtube.com/watch?v=YfMQyOw1zik
 * Click the run button at the top and the program should start

 **If you would prefer not having to link libraries, and would prefer a version fully set up, see the link at the top**